uxtely/js-utils/static-pages-bundler/README.md

 - https://blog.uidrafter.com [example-blog/](./example-blog)
 - https://docs.uidrafter.com [example-docs/](./example-docs)

-In dev, iy serves and auto reloads the browser on changes.
+In dev, it serves and auto reloads the browser on changes.
 While in production it compiles all the pages to static HTML files.